micahwierenga/css-box-model-and-positioning/readme.md

 ```

 ##### Moving day Activity:
-Whatever was in your your green box has began to smell.
+Whatever was in your your green box has begun to smell.
 Adjust it's margin so that it's at least 40px away from all other boxes.

 <!--Devs just do last for catch-up -->